5 Major Health Benefits of Pumpkins for Babies

 Usually, it’s nothing terribly serious and something that a baby’s immune system can deal with easily enough, but you can fend off these illnesses.

-In addition to the Vitamin A for eyesight, pumpkin is also quite rich in Vitamin C. This, along with various other antimicrobial properties are good for keeping colds and cases of flu at bay.
+In addition to Vitamin A for eyesight, pumpkin is also quite rich in Vitamin C. This, along with various other antimicrobial properties is good for keeping colds and cases of flu at bay.

 There’s also beta-carotene which is an antioxidant and will reduce oxidative stress on the organs.
 This can ward off diseases that could be a problem long-term like cancer and diabetes.

-A single cup of cooked pumpkin is a step in the right direction towards boosting a baby’s immune system.
+A single cup of cooked pumpkin is a step in the right direction toward boosting a baby’s immune system.

 I think it’s probably pretty universal among parents that making sure babies get enough sleep is absolutely essential.
 Autumn season changes can help baby sleep deeply, and so can pumpkin!